Padma Bhushan: Specifications

-The original specification of the award was a circle made of standard silver 1+3/8 inch in diameter, with rims on both the sides.
+The original specification of the award was a circle made of standard silver 1+3/8 inch in diameter, with rims on both sides.
 A centrally located lotus flower was embossed on the obverse side of the medal and the text "Padma Bhushan" written in Devanagari Script was inscribed above the lotus along the upper edge of the medal.
 A floral wreath was embossed along the lower edge and a lotus wreath at the top along the upper edge.
 The State Emblem of India was placed in the centre of the reverse side with the text "Desh Seva" in Devanagari Script on the lower edge.
 The medal was suspended by a pink riband 1+1/4 inch in width divided into three equal segments by two white vertical lines.

 A year later, the design was modified.
 The current decoration is a circular-shaped bronze toned medallion 1+3/4 inch in diameter and 1/8 inch thick.
 The centrally placed pattern made of outer lines of a square of 1+3/16 inch side is embossed with a knob embossed within each of the outer angles of the pattern.
 A raised circular space of diameter 1+1/16 inch is placed at the centre of the decoration.
 A centrally located lotus flower is embossed on the obverse side of the medal and the text "Padma" written in Devanagari script is placed above and the text "Bhushan" is placed below the lotus.

 The Emblem of India is placed in the centre of the reverse side with the national motto of India, "Satyameva Jayate" (Truth alone triumphs) in Devanagari Script, inscribed on the lower edge.
 The rim, the edges and all embossing on either side is of standard gold with the text "Padma Bhushan" of gold gilt.
 The medal is suspended by a pink riband 1+1/4 inch in width with a broad white stripe in the middle.

 The medal is ranked fifth in the order of precedence of wearing of medals and decorations.
 The medals are produced at Alipore Mint, Kolkata along with the other civilian and military awards like Bharat Ratna, Padma Vibhushan, Padma Shri, and Param Vir Chakra.